RobinStamer/Exalted-Characters/fallout/rules.markdown

  * Drive, Firearms and Lore Charms from Shards are allowed
  * Available backgrounds: Allies, Backing, Contacts, Cult, Familiar, Followers,Henchmen, Influence, Retainers, Past Life
  * Artifact only available if there's a means to get them (IE: a crafter)
+ * Sorcery initiation Charms include their counterspell and one other, provided there's a means to become initiated.

 #Solars